ShyPiano/pali-nimi/README.md

 permutations
 and long names probably aren't too good anyway

-you can optionally exclude toki pona vocabulary and restrict words to match a regex
+you can optionally exclude toki pona vocabulary, restrict words to match a regex, and set how often words are randomly dropped
+doing this will constrain the amount of words outputted to more manageable numbers
 learn how by viewing the help message:
 ```bash
 python3 palinimi.py -h